 Todd has served as the Texas State Parks Region 3 director since 2012 and oversees 18 state parks in Central Texas.
 Todd was witness to the devastating Bastrop Complex Fire in 2011 and was on duty the day the fire started.
 The tragedy that ravaged Bastrop State Park was the most destructive fire in Texas history.
 Previous to his present position, Todd worked at the Bastrop and Buescher State Parks.
 He has held many positions in his career including that of park interpreter, park police officer, wildland firefighter, assistant park superintendent and park superintendent.
 Prior to joining the TPWD, Todd worked for the New Braunfels Parks and Recreation Department.
 He holds a degree in wildlife biology from Texas State University.
 Todd will be joined by Jamie and Greg Creacy.
-Jamie is TPWD superintendent of the Lost Pines Complex and Greg is TPWP regional natural resources coordinator.
+Jamie is TPWD superintendent of the Lost Pines Complex and Greg is TPWD State Parks Natural Resources Director.
 They will share the story of the resiliency of Bastrop State Park, and the seven years of staff dedication toward the restoration of the Lost Pines region of Texas.

 Heirloom Bulbs for Today